vuestorefront/vue-storefront/packages/core/docs/commercetools/store-setup.md

 For more information about products, see the [Modeling Products](https://docs.commercetools.com/tutorials/product-modeling/products) page in the commercetools documentation.
 :::

-Go to the `Products` page.
+To create a product, go to the `Add product` page.

 <center>
   <img
-    src="./images/setup-store/products-sidebar-signed.webp"
+    src="./images/setup-store/menu-add-product.webp"
     alt="Position of the 'Add product' page in the menu in commercetools" class="image-shadow"
   />
 </center>

-Click the `Add product` button and select the product type.
+Start by selecting the product type.

 <center>
   <img